 Aftercare is critical to recovery and preventing relapse.
 Consider these statistics:

 - 5 million Americans struggle with alcohol addiction or drug abuse.

 - Only 2.6 million Americans seek treatment in a rehab center.

 - Over 8.9 million Americans have co-occurring mental disorders with substance addiction.

 - Adults with mental illness are more likely to binge on alcohol or report heavy alcohol use.

-For millions of people, a 90-day or longer treatment isn’t an option, but real help can be found in those first 30 days.
+For millions of people, a 90-day or more extended treatment isn’t an option, but real help can be found in those first 30 days.
 Thirty days of treatment help patients clear their body of addictive substances and begin to work through the issues that led to their addiction.
 Aftercare helps them continue along the road to healing while allowing them to live out their normal lives.

 Aftercare also connects those who are recovering with other people who struggle with the same issues.
 Through these interactions, aftercare teaches coping skills and provides accountability.